Solving Simultaneous Equations: A thorough look to x₁ x₂ Solutions

 4. Matrix Method (for larger systems)

 For systems with more than two equations, the matrix method (using techniques like Gaussian elimination or Cramer's rule) becomes more efficient.
-These methods involve representing the equations in matrix form and performing row operations to solve for the unknowns.
+Now, these methods involve representing the equations in matrix form and performing row operations to solve for the unknowns.
 This is a more advanced topic and requires a deeper understanding of linear algebra.

 Solving More Complex Simultaneous Equations